-The Department of Transportation (DOT) has conducted a Fare Equity Study for Ride On.
-Based on information from this study the County Executive is recommending reducing the basic Ride On fare from \$2.00 (before the COVID fare holiday) to \$1.00.
+Last May the Council approved the County Executive's request to appropriate \$175,000 for DOT to conduct a Fare Equity Study for Ride-On.
+The study was completed by DOT's consultant, IBI Group, in September.
+Based on information from this study, the Executive is recommending reducing the basic Ride On fare from \$2.00 (before the COVID fare holiday) to \$1.00.
 Express routes that charged \$4.25 before the fare holiday would also have their fares reduced to \$1.00.
 The monthly pass charge would be reduced from \$45.00 to \$22.50.
 The new fare structure would go into effect on January 2, 2022, when the fare holiday is set to expire.